rabbitmq/rabbitmq-common/README.md

 This file is a copy of supervisor.erl from the R16B Erlang/OTP distribution, with the following modifications:

-1. The module name is supervisor2
+1. The module name is supervisor2.

-2. A find_child/2 utility function has been added
+2. A find_child/2 utility function has been added.

 3. Added an 'intrinsic' restart type.
 Like the transient type, this type means the child should only be restarted if the child exits